modelyst/dbgen/docs/overview_and_concepts.md

 - Define the tables and columns that will exist in your database.
 - Define the procedure for populating those tables with actual data.

-In order to accomplish the first step, we need to understand DBgen "Entities," and in order to accomplish the second step, we need to understand DBgen "Extracts", Transforms", Loads", and "Generators".
+In order to accomplish the first step, we need to understand DBgen "Entities," and in order to accomplish the second step, we need to understand DBgen "Extracts", Transforms", Loads", and "ETLSteps".
 These concepts are introduced below.

 ## Defining the empty database schema